ujjwalguptaofficial/fort/README.md

 * Controller is a section where a list of resources of particular types are available.

   e.g - A Fort may have sections - WeaponSection, LibrarySection, MeetingSection etc.
-* Methods inside a controller are actions.
-Not every method is actions , you might have a private or protected which you dont like to share with outside world.
+* Methods inside a controller are called Workers.
+A worker does some task and return the final result.
+Not every method is worker - you might have a private or protected which is being used by Worker.
+Methods which is being used by workers are like subordinate which helps them to complete a task.
-* Actions are the end resources which a fort share with outside world.

 ## Components